The definability of the extender sequence $\mathbb{E}$ from $\mathbb{E}{\upharpoonright}\aleph_1$ in $L[\mathbb{E}]$: Extender maximality

 \begin{fact}[Steel] Let $M$ be a $1$-sound, $(0,\om_1+1)$-iterable premouse which is below superstrong.
 Then every $E\in\es_+^M$ is Dodd-sound. \end{fact}

-Because of the ``below superstrong'' restriction above, Theorem \ref{tm:fine_ext_in_seq} below is similarly restricted.
-Note that \ref{fact:Dodd-sound} is for Mitchell-Steel indexing.
-An analogous theorem has been proven by Zeman for mice with Jensen indexing, without the superstrong restriction (see \cite{zeman_dodd}).
-Moreover, we believe that Steel's proof for Mitchell-Steel indexing generalizes so as to allow superstrongs, but this has not been published.\footnote{For the generalization of the other standard fine structural facts, such as the solidity of the standard parameter, the proof ``below superstrong'' adapts to the superstrong case with very little modification.
-However, for the proof of Dodd-soundness, the proof requires significant extra work.} So we believe that Theorem \ref{tm:fine_ext_in_seq} actually holds without the superstrong restriction.
-Note that in \ref{tm:fine_ext_in_seq}, we allow $E$ itself to ostensibly be of ``superstrong type'', but then it follows that $t=\emptyset$ and $E\in\es_+^M$, so in fact, $E$ is not of such type.
+\begin{rem} Note that \ref{fact:Dodd-sound} and all results in this paper are for mice with Mitchell-Steel indexing.
+A theorem analogous to \ref{fact:Dodd-sound} has been proven by Zeman for mice with Jensen indexing, without the superstrong restriction (see \cite{zeman_dodd_params}).
+Further, \ref{fact:Dodd-sound} has also been generalized for mice in Mitchell-Steel indexing, to allow extenders of superstrong type in $\es_+^M$; see \cite{fsfni}.\footnote{For the generalization of the other standard fine structural facts, such as the solidity of the standard parameter, the proof ``below superstrong'' adapts to the superstrong case with very little modification.
+However, for the proof of Dodd-soundness, the proof requires significant extra work.} With this, Theorem \ref{tm:fine_ext_in_seq} should also generalize accordingly in a straightforward manner.
+However, as of at the time of publication of this paper, \cite{fsfni} is only at the preprint stage, so we have only formally stated \ref{tm:fine_ext_in_seq} ``below superstrong''.

+Note that in \ref{tm:fine_ext_in_seq}, we allow $E$ itself to ostensibly be of ``superstrong type'', but then it follows that $t=\emptyset$ and $E\in\es_+^M$, so in fact, $E$ is not of such type (because $M$ is assumed to be below superstrong). \end{rem}